neo4j-contrib/neo4j-geoff/GEOFF.md

 The load functions are defined as follows:

-`geoff.load(file, gdb)`
-Loads all nodes, relationships and index entries from a file into the specified database.
+`geoff.load(file, gdb)` - load all nodes, relationships and index entries from a file into the specified database

-`geoff.loads(str, gdb)`
-Loads all nodes, relationships and index entries from a string into the specified database.
+`geoff.loads(str, gdb)` - load all nodes, relationships and index entries from a string into the specified database

-**Example:**
+Example code:

 ```python
 from py2neo import neo4j, geoff
 gdb = neo4j.GraphDatabaseService("http://localhost:7474/db/data/")